Admission requirements

 The applicants wanting to pursue full-time studies at the Master’s level are required to present the following documents:

-• Copy of the identification pages from their passport
+• Copy of the passport page stating the applicant’s personal particulars.

-Paper copies of documents, incl the printed, dated and signed application form should be sent to the following address:
+Paper copies of documents, incl the printed, dated and signed application form (please don't print out uploaded documents, only the first pages of the application form until the confirmation/signature page; please sign the application form by hand after printing it) should be sent to the following address:

 Estonian University of Life Sciences